cyprus327/Fraglib/Tutorial.md

 ## SetClear Tutorial

 There are two main methods of drawing things in computer graphics, [immediate](https://en.wikipedia.org/wiki/Immediate_mode_(computer_graphics)) and [retained](https://en.wikipedia.org/wiki/Retained_mode).
-Fraglib uses a mixture of both of these methods, allowing you to be much more in control.
+Fraglib uses a mixture of both of these methods, allowing you more control.

 Here's an example that demonstrates what this means.